BaseMax/WakatimeGraphQLTS/README.md

 ## Features

-- **User Authentication: Users can sign up, log in, and manage their accounts.
+- **User Authentication**: Users can sign up, log in, and manage their accounts.
 Authentication is required to access certain features and user-specific data.
 - **Editor Plugin Integration**: The webservice will support integrating with various code editors, allowing users to track their coding activity automatically.
 - **Time Tracking**: Users' coding activity, including time spent on projects, files, and languages, will be recorded and available for analysis.
 - **Dashboard**: Users will have access to a personalized dashboard displaying their coding statistics, such as total coding time, most used programming languages, and productivity trends.